-- Centrally Administered Mixed Population & Other Units Covered under Bailey: CAMPBWL: - This waiting list includes the units at mixed population developments and other units covered under Bailey. - Families on this waiting list may receive up to three unit offers and if they refuse all three offers without good cause, they will be removed from all centrally managed waiting lists.
-Families cannot select specific developments covered under CAMPBWL. - Centrally Administered First Available Waiting List: CAFAWL - o Families selecting the CAFAWL may not select any other waiting list option. - o Families who select the CAFAWL are listed on all the development waiting lists for which they are eligible, including those developments covered under the CALBWL and CAMPBWL. - o Families offered a unit will be removed from the waiting list if the offer is refused without good cause.
+- Centrally Administered Mixed Population & Other Units Covered under Bailey: CAMPBWL, including Elderly/Disabled RAD properties: - o This waiting list includes the units at: - Mixed population developments and other units covered under Bailey - Properties with LTA units which are designated as NED or UFAS units - RAD properties with elderly/disabled designations - Properties with public housing units that are in privately owned/managed properties and which are designated as NED or UFAS units. - Families on this waiting list may receive up to three unit offers and if they refuse all three offers without good cause, they will be removed from all centrally managed waiting lists.
+Families cannot select specific developments covered under CAMPBWL. - Centrally Administered First Available Waiting List: CAFAWL - This waiting list includes all units/developments not covered under the Centrally Administered Mixed Population & Other Units Covered under Bailey (CAMPBWL) - o Families selecting the CAFAWL may not select any other waiting list option. - Families who select the CAFAWL are listed on all the development waiting lists for which they are eligible, including those developments covered under the CALBWL and CAMPBWL. - o Families offered a unit will be removed from the waiting list if the offer is refused without good cause.